 Purpose of this Document 2

 Some Acronyms Used in this Document 2

 What is ALMA?
 3

 ALMA Regional Centers (ARCs) 4

 What is Interferometry?
 5

 Science with ALMA 6

 ALMA Full Operations Specifications 6

-ALMA Cycle 5 Capabilities 7
+ALMA Cycle 8 2021 Capabilities 7

-Receivers and Sensitivities in Cycle 5 8
+Receivers and Sensitivities This Cycle 8

-ALMA Correlators in Cycle 5 8
+ALMA Correlators 8

 Did You Know?
-In Cycle 5 ALMA can 9
+In Cycle 8 2021 ALMA can 9

-Science During Cycle 5 10
+Science During Cycle 8 2021 10

 Before You Propose 10

-Examples of Cycle 5 Observing With ALMA 12
+Examples of Cycle 8 2021 Observing With ALMA 12

+Molecular Absorption Lines at z=0.9 12

-Mapping a Lensed, High Redshift, Gas-Rich Galaxy 12
+Mapping a Lensed, High Redshift, Gas-Rich Galaxy 13

-A Survey of Submillimeter Galaxies 13
+A Survey of Submillimeter Galaxies 14

-Molecular Absorption Lines at z=0.9 14

 Observing a GRB Afterglow (A Target of Opportunity) 15

 Mosaicing the Nearby Spiral Galaxy M100 16

 Multi-wavelength Continuum Survey of Protostellar Disks in Ophiuchus 17

 Dust Polarization and Magnetic Fields in Star Forming Clouds 18

 Observing Molecular Gas in a Planetary Nebula 19

 Continuum High Resolution Imaging of the Asteroid 3 Juno 20

 Continuum Mapping of the Sun at Millimeter Wavelengths 21

 Proposals, Observations and Data Reduction 22

 Proposal Submission and Observing Process 22

 Observing Considerations 23

 Simulating ALMA Data 27

+Using Single-Dish Data to Estimate ALMA Sensitivity Requirements 28

 Creating Images From Your Data 29

 Interferometry Concepts for ALMA: A Glossary of Terms 31

 A Few Useful Equations 36

 A Summary of "Quick Links" 37